How to Make Friends in A New City

 Did you move for a new job?
 Make the effort to meet your coworkers and then spend time with them.
 Some of our greatest friends come from our place of work, the one place where we probably spend more time than we do at our own homes.
 Insert yourself in Friday afternoon happy hours and try to eat in the break room vs your car or going out every day.
 This action is small but helpful in making yourself more present.

 13. Check out restaurants and coffee shops

-Everyone is looking for the next best “bite” or rush of espresso, so why not do that while checking out the locals!
+Everyone is looking for the next best bite or rush of espresso, so why not do that while meeting the locals!
 Finding your little spot and becoming a regular is a great way to explore your new city but also to meet friends and build community along the way.
 Find restaurants or bars that have live music or karaoke nights!
 Sooner or later you will be surprised that you started out going maybe alone to now having a group of friends with you!

 Is it hard to make friends in a new city?

 You can also try FriendMatch or Meetup, websites where you can make friends nearby who share similar interests.
 It also helps if you have hobbies or play sports.
 Joining a club or group with people who share similar interests gives you the chance to make friends who share the same passions as you and helps make conversations easier.
 The hardest part of making friends is taking the first step to try and find them!
 Getting out of your comfort zone and saying a simple 'hello' can lead to great connections and memories.

 As you begin to navigate your new home, neighborhood, and city we hope these tips and tricks can help you along the way!
 It's never always easy to find and make friends in a new place but remember to give yourself or your family the time that is needed.
 We want to build and cultivate the friendships needed to enjoy our new homes and spaces to their fullest.
 Remember to also check in with your apartment community as there is always an opportunity for relationship growth and to get involved.
 Pull your resources, out in the work, and youll be enjoying your new apartment community and or city before you know it!